atw527/Kochava/README.md

 The config is available in the repository, but some settings will vary depending on the desired hostname, etc.

-I my example, I used "kochava.agstesting.com" and configured DNS in my separate DNS environment.
+In my example, I used "kochava.agstesting.com" and configured DNS in my separate DNS environment.
 Change the domain to something else that's available to you.

 The current application config requires SSL, so install Let's Encrypt or use your standard SSL provider.
 Don't forget to alter the hostname.